Predicting Customer Churn using Machine Learning and AI

 Conclusions

 Predicting customer churn is not difficult, but the lion’s share of the work involves gathering data from different tables and joining it together.
 My recommendation is to approach customer churn as a binary prediction problem and build a random forest model.
+You may have to think carefully about your definition of “churn” if there is not a single clear cut churn event that you can use, such as a user cancelling their subscription.

 I also recommend using a temporal split (training on the past to predict the future), rather than the random split into training and test data that we usually use in machine learning.